On spectral approximation, F{\o}lner sequences and crossed products: F lner sequences and quasidiagonality

-The existence of a \fn has important structural consequences.
-For the next result we need to recall the following notion: a hypertrace for a C*-algebra $\cA$ acting on a Hilbert space $\cH$ is a state $\Psi$ on $B(\cH)$ that is centralised by $\cA$, i.e.
+The existence of a F\o lner sequence has important structural consequences.
+For the next result we need to recall the following notion: a hypertrace for a C*-algebra $\cA$ acting on a Hilbert space $\cH$ is a state $\Psi$ on $B(\cH)$ that is centralized by $\cA$, i.e.

-Hypertraces are the algebraic analogue of the invariant mean mentioned above. \begin{proposition} Let $\cA\subset\cL(\cH)$ be a concrete C*-algebra.
-Then $\cA$ has a \fn iff $\cA$ has a hypertrace. \end{proposition}
+Hypertraces are the algebraic analogue of the invariant mean mentioned at the beginning of this section (cf.~\cite{Connes76,ConnesIn76,Bedos97}).
+We mention some easy operator algebraic consequence of the existence of a F\o lner sequence for a C*-algebra (see also \cite{Bedos95,pAraLledop12}). \begin{proposition} Let $\cA\subset\cL(\cH)$ be a separable C*-algebra.
+If $\cA$ has a F\o lner sequence, then $\cA$ has a hypertrace. \end{proposition}

-To simplify expressions in the rest of the article we introduce the notion of the commutator of two operators: $[A,B]:=AB-BA$.